DataBiosphere/data-browser/explorer/e2e/testReadme.md

 - Filters (`anvil-filters.spec.ts`)
   - Check that all filters specified in `e2e/anvil/anvil-tabs.ts` are present, and that clicking them opens a menu with checkboxes
-    - This filter runs on all tabs in `anviltabs.ts`
+    - This filter runs on all tabs in `anvil-tabs.ts`
   - Check that checking up to the first five entries in the first filter on the datasets tab works and that it does not remove all elements from the list of tabs
   - Check that selecting a filter causes the selected checkbox entries to remain selected across all tabs
     - Currently uses the fourth filter and starts on the "Files" tab